streamflow-finance/js-sdk/packages/staking/README.md

 const stakeTokenDecimals = 9;
 const rewardTokenDecimals = 6;
-// For every effectively Staked 1 WHOLE token 0.0025 of Reward Token will be distributed const rewardAmount = calculateRewardAmount(rewardRate, stakeTokenDecimals, rewardTokenDecimals);
+// For every effectively Staked 1 WHOLE token 0.0025 of Reward Token will be distributed const rewardAmount = calculateRewardAmountFromRate(rewardRate, stakeTokenDecimals, rewardTokenDecimals);
 /*
  1 day - Unix time in seconds.
 Period for rewarding stakers.
 Period starts counting from the moment of staking */